 In-Home Aide Services - Provides elderly or handicapped assistance with cooking, laundry and light housekeeping based on the need and some personal care.

 Non-EmergencyTransportation - Available only to persons who receive full Medicaid benefits for medical purposes after a need for the service is established.
 Van transportation services to Duke, UNC Memorial Hospital, and Kidney Dialysis Center are provided.
 Other vendor transportation services are also provided.

 Representative Payee Services - Our agency may serve as payee for persons who are not able to manage his or her money and need assistance.
 Normally these are people who have been referred by Social Security.

 Special Assistance In-Home Services - The goal of this service is to allow individuals to remain part of the community and live as independently as possible by preventing placement in an adult care facility.
-Harnett County has twenty slots available for this service.
-The program is geared to aged and/or disabled adults with a total monthly income of $908.00 or less, and who are currently living in or at risk of living in an adult care facility.
-SA/IH assistance payments supplement income to help meet the basic needs of the person to enable him to return or remain at home.
+Each county is authorized a limited number of slots to provide this services.
+The program target is for aged and/or disabled adults who have certain financial needs, full Medicaid, and who are currently living in or at risk of living in and adult care facility.
+SAIH assistance payments supplement income to help meet basic needs of the person to enable the person to return or remain at home.